ankit-rathi/blog_backup/_posts/2018-08-25-to-kaggle-or-not-to-kaggle.md

-Title: To Kaggle Or Not To Kaggle?
+---
-Date: 2018-08-25 07:14
+toc: true
-Author: ankitrathi
+layout: post
-Category: Uncategorized
+description: The advantages and limitations of Kaggle
-Tags: Data Science, Datadeft, Kaggle, Kaggle Competition, Machine Learning
+categories: [markdown]
-Slug: to-kaggle-or-not-to-kaggle
+title: To Kaggle Or Not To Kaggle?
-Status: published
+---

 ![To Kaggle Or Not To Kaggle?](https://cdn-images-1.medium.com/max/1200/1*Wo3U-Bfz4-p7xFif5nluCQ.png)